non-disclosure states real estate property sale price value

 Real estate investors need access to good information.

-Our ability to find accurate, reliable data is what enables us to make educated decisions and pursue the right investment opportunities.
+Our ability to find accurate, reliable data enables us to make educated decisions and pursue the right investment opportunities.

-Some of the most important data we need is the comparable sale prices (“comps”) for the properties we're evaluating.
+Some of the most important data we need are the comparable sale prices (comps) for the properties we're evaluating.

 This data helps us determine a realistic value for each property, and it's a core component of how we formulate an appropriate offer price when we're buying and a listing price when we're selling.

-But there's a problem—in some states around the country, this “sold price data” is not available to the general public.
+But there's a problem—this “sold price data” is not available to the general public in some states.

 The Full List of Non-Disclosure States